dagnazty/DScreen/README.md

 # DScreen
-Scans and takes a screenshot of Desktop and saves all files, folders and applications names and uploads to Discord via webhook.
+Scans Desktop and all directories on it, takes a screenshot of Desktop and saves all files, folders and applications names to a .txt and uploads to Discord via webhook.

 > [!IMPORTANT]
 > You must change line 14 "DiscordWebhook" to your webhook.